Pycord-Development/pycord/docs/migrating.rst

     Performance May Differ with Computer/Server specs and location

-- The public API should be completely type-hinted
+- The public API is completely type-hinted
-- Almost all ``edit`` methods now return their updated counterpart rather than doing an in-place edit
+- Most ``edit`` methods now return their updated counterpart rather than doing an in-place edit